Thyroid Health Part VII: 4 Essential Nutrients

 It is very important to maintain sufficient levels of iodine to reduce the risk of iodine displacement, where other chemicals with similar structures (namely fluorine, chlorine, and bromine) are absorbed and stored by your thyroid in place of iodine.
 For more information on this, take a look at Part VI of this series.

-The Importance of Selenium in Thyroid Health
+Selenium And Thyroid Health

 The enzyme that converts T4 (the inactive form of thyroid hormone) to T3 (the active form), is a selenium-dependent enzyme, so without enough selenium your thyroid hormones are stuck in their inactive state, causing hypothyroidism symptoms.